Doctor in Charge

-Doctor in Charge is a British television comedy series based on a set of books by Richard Gordon about the misadventures of a group of doctors.
-The series follows directly from its predecessor Doctor at Large.
+Doctor in Charge is a British television comedy series, the third of seven series in a franchise that began with Doctor in the House and was inspired by the "Doctor" books by Richard Gordon.
+The series follows directly from its predecessor Doctor at Large and depicts the former medical students now working as staff doctors at their alma mater St. Swithin's.
 It was produced by London Weekend Television and broadcast on ITV during 1972 and 1973.
-Barry Evans was unable to return for this series.
+Barry Evans, who starred in the first two series, did not return for this series, with the result that Robin Nedwell as Dr Duncan Waring became the central character of this and all remaining series in the franchise.

-Doctor in Charge was the largest of all the Doctor series, featuring 43 episodes over two series.
+Doctor in Charge was the longest of all the Doctor series, featuring 43 episodes over two series.
 Ratings for this series were high and featured regularly in the top 10 programmes on ITV.

 Writers for the Doctor in Charge episodes were David Askey, Graham Chapman, Graeme Garden, George Layton, Jonathan Lynn, Bernard McKenna, Bill Oddie, Phil Redmond and Gail Renard.